dharmafly/noodle/README.md

 All documentation sections should be put in the *_posts* directory.

 These must have the format `YYYY-MM-DD-{postname}.md`.
-The posts will be ordered by date when inserted.
+The posts will be ordered by date when inserted. `{postname}` will be the section heading within the page on your project website.

 The format used doesn't have to be a real date (e.g. `0000-{section}-{chapter}-{postname}`, `0000-03-01-examples.md`).